Author Instructions

 Editorial and Review Process

 Submissions may be made via the journal’s website or by email to bsr@bahai.org.uk.
 Each manuscript undergoes an initial review by the editor, followed by assessment by the editorial review panel and anonymous peer reviewers, who may suggest revisions to enhance clarity, coherence, and scholarly rigour.
-This peer-review process adheres to academic standards and ensures the highest quality of published work.
-Upon acceptance, articles are published online.
-Please note that precise formatting requirements can be finalised in collaboration with the editor during the production stage; content quality remains the primary consideration at the time of submission.
+This peer-review process adheres to academic standards and ensures the highest quality of published work, and aids the editor in decisions of whether a manuscript is publishable.